-Coming up with the funds you need to make essential purchases for your small business is always a challenge.
-For entrepreneurs, this sometimes means relying on personal credit cards and your credit history to access the capital you need to keep moving forward.
+Coming up with the funds you need to make essential purchases for your small business can be challenging.
+For entrepreneurs, this sometimes means relying on personal or business credit to access the capital needed to keep moving forward.

 What Is Revolving Credit?

-A revolving credit account works much like a credit card.
-It allows you to borrow up to your credit limit and pay back the borrowed money over time.
-Once you start paying off your loan, you can borrow from the line again.
+A revolving credit account allows you to borrow up to your credit limit and pay back the borrowed money over time.
+Once you start paying off the funds, you can borrow from the credit line again.

 Advantages of Revolving Credit for Business

-The key benefit that business owners get from revolving credit is that you don’t have to keep applying for loans or additional lines of credit.
-Once your revolving credit account is secured, it’s always there for as long as you have credit available and are in good standing.
+The key benefit business owners get from revolving credit is that they don’t have to keep applying for loans or additional lines of credit.
+Once you’re approved for a revolving credit account, it’s always there for as long as you have credit available and are in good standing.

-- The opportunity to separate personal and business lines of credit
+- Separate personal and business lines of credit

-- The ability to use the line of credit when needed.
+- Use the line of credit when needed

 When Is Revolving Credit a Good Option?